Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 b) from more acidic to less acidic soils;

-c) from the beginning of the growing season to the period of the culmination of the development of the herbage;
+c) from the beginning of the growing season to the period of culmination of grass development;

-e) when increasing the intensity of lighting and applying full mineral fertilizer (NPK)
+e) with increasing light intensity and applying complete mineral fertilizer (NPK)

-12. For the addition of the underground part of phytocenoses, a decrease in the mass of plant organs from top to bottom is characteristic.
-This is established for plant communities such as:
+12. The formation of the underground part of phytocenoses is characterized by a decrease in the mass of plant organs from top to bottom.
+This has been established for such plant communities as:

 a) meadow;